-the City experienced "record setting flood events and extensive damage to coastal properties."
+City experienced "record setting flood events and extensive damage to coastal properties."
 The City has determined that there is close to a 100% probability of continued coastal and inland flooding every year.
-11 The City is particularly at risk of storm surge flooding.
-12 Quincy estimates that sea levels will rise by over half a foot by 2030 and over one foot by 2050.
-13 The City estimates that the Terminal will be flooded by storms modeled for 2030.
-14
+The City is particularly at risk of storm surge flooding.
+Quincy estimates that sea levels will rise by over half a foot by 2030 and over one foot by 2050.
+According to City estimates, the Terminal will be flooded by storms modeled for 2030.

 The Terminal stores toxic pollutants known to be harmful to humans and aquatic life in an area affected by sea level rise, increased precipitation, increased magnitude and frequency of storm events, as well as increased magnitude and frequency of storm surges-all of which will become, and are becoming, worse as a result of climate change.
+Oil and gas infrastructure needs to be hardened to endure severe weather.
+In 2010, the Department of Energy published the oil and gas industry's findings that hardening and resiliency steps needed to be taken to prepare infrastructure for severe weather.
+Steps to harden terminal infrastructure include: Building and strengthening berms, levees, and floodwalls; elevating substations, control rooms, and pump stations; improving tank integrity; and relocating or constructing new facilities.

-The first significant storm surge that makes landfall at the Terminal is going to flush hazardous and solid waste from the Terminal into the Town and Fore Rivers and through nearby communities and ecosystems; a significant rise in sea level will put the majority of the Terminal, including soils, groundwater, and treatment works, under water.
+A significant storm surge that makes landfall at the Terminal will flush hazardous and solid waste from the Terminal into the Town and Fore Rivers and through nearby communities and ecosystems; a significant rise in sea level will put the majority of the Terminal, including soils, groundwater, and treatment works, under water.
 The Terminal is in close proximity to residential and recreational areas with heavy public use and high habitat functions.
-Multiple marinas, small boat access points, playgrounds, athletic fields, community walking paths, and publicly accessible open space on both banks of the Town River draw local residents and others to the area.
-Sprague knows all of this, and yet has failed to disclose required information in its possession and has not taken appropriate steps to protect the public and the environment from this certain risk.
+A public beach, multiple marinas, small boat access points, playgrounds, athletic fields, community walking paths, and publicly accessible open space on both banks of the Town River draw local residents and others to the area.
+Sprague knows all of this but has failed to disclose required information in its possession and has not taken appropriate steps to protect the public and the environment from this certain risk.